Namorita: Realm of Kings

-In Nova, a time displaced Namorita was rescued by a time displaced Nova within the Fault, having been summoned alongside time-displaced versions of Mister Fantastic, Black Bolt and Darkhawk by the Sphinx to battle his younger self.
-Through some sort of paradox after Nova defeated the Sphinx once more, Namorita is brought into his present.
+In the series Nova, a time-displaced Namorita is rescued from the Fault, having been summoned alongside time-displaced versions of Mister Fantastic, Black Bolt and Darkhawk by the Sphinx.
+After Nova defeats the Sphinx, Namorita is brought to the present day.

-Thanos Imperative

-While having slow adjustment to her rebirth, Namorita was kidnapped by the Revengers, a facsimile of the Avengers originating from the Cancerverse, after determining that she was a quantum anomaly.
-She was later rescued by Nova, and mourned his death after he and Star-Lord stayed behind in the collapsing Cancerverse to contain Thanos.
-As part of the effort against the Cancerverse, she teamed up with an aged version of her old ally Vance Astrovik, otherwise known as Major Victory.

 Powers and abilities

 Namorita is a genetically altered clone of her mother, Namora.
 Her powers comes from being a hybrid of Atlantean homo mermanus and mutant homo superior physiologies.
 She possesses superhuman strength, speed, durability, agility, senses, and reflexes.
 Her Atlantean heritage grants her an amphibious physiological adaptation.
 She is able to see, heal, breathe, and survive cold temperatures underwater.
 Namorita can fly via wings on her ankles.
 She can also live longer than regular human beings and does not age at the same pace.
 Additionally, she has the ability to absorb electricity.

 Reception

 Deirdre Kaye of Scary Mommy called Namorita a "role model" and a "truly heroic" female character.